| 🇨🇦 | 🕆 | 🇨🇦 | 🕆 | 🇨🇦 | 🕆 | L🇨🇦 |

 For all the reasons I’ve just mentioned, I surmise that our large intestine likely absorbs only about five to ten-percent, of the amount of nutrients for which it was originally intended.

-If bacterial colonies within the gut are generally separated by being either aerobic (require oxygen) or anaerobic (can live without oxygen) - then the oxygen-carrying water serves to regulate proliferation of certain bacterial-strains.
-I gather that most colonies of aerobic bacteria are stored within the cecum and appendix, whereas colonies of anaerobic bacteria are stored distally in the large intestine.
-Notably, most bacteria of discharged fecal matter are anaerobic.
+If bacterial colonies within the gut are commonly separated due to the fact that they are either aerobic (require oxygen) or anaerobic (can live without oxygen); then the oxygen-carrying water serves to regulate the proliferation of certain strains.
+I gather that most colonies of aerobic bacteria are stored within the cecum and appendix, whereas most colonies of anaerobic bacteria are stored distally within the colon.
+Notably, most bacteria of discharged fecal-matter are anaerobic.

-If aerobic-bacteria release specific types of vitamins as waste products, and anaerobic-bacteria release opposing types of vitamins as waste products…. then the large-intestine is capable of regulating its absorption of nutrients, merely by regulating fecal-water content.
+All of this said, if aerobic-bacteria release specific types of vitamins as waste-products and anaerobic-bacteria release disparate types of vitamins as waste products as well…. then the large-intestine is capable of regulating its absorption of nutrients, merely by regulating its fecal-water content.

-As a result, our large-intestine has the ability to control its intake of certain nutrients, regardless of the fact that these nutrients were never ingested through our mouth.
+Consequently, our large-intestine has the ability to control its intake of certain nutrients, regardless of the fact that these same specific nutrients were never ingested through our mouth.

 The following drawing shows enterocyte cells lining the intestinal epithelium, as well as certain methodologies in which they ingest our body's nutrients.